suave-ucsd/SuAVE-Documentation/index.md

       flex-direction: column;
       align-items: center;
    }
-   .empty-button {
+   .line {
+      width: 2px;
-      width: 20px; /* Adjust the width of the empty button for spacing */
+      height: 16px; /* Adjust the height of the line */
+      background-color: black;
-      visibility: hidden; /* Hide the empty button */ }
+      margin-top: 2px; /* Adjust the distance of the line from the button */ }

    .button a {
       display: inline-block;
       padding: 10px 20px;